Information and Registration

 Additionally, applicants are advised to contact the department to make sure that their applications are processed quickly.

 Applicants to Cramim must also send an email to the department with a CV and a 1-2 page essay describing an event, a text that they read, or a person that they met who had a pivotal influence their life.
-Applicants will be invited for an interview after tthese materials have been received.
+Applicants will be invited for an interview after these materials have been received.

 For all the data you need to know in order to submit to Bar-Ilan click here.